junzis/meteo-particle-model/README.md

 # Meteo-Particle model for wind and temperature field construction using Mode-S data

-This is the Python (version 3) library for wind field estimation based on the Meteo-Particle particle model.
-The wind and temperature is computed from ADS-B and Mode-S data using pyModeS library.
+This repository is a Python library for wind field estimation based on the Meteo-Particle particle model.
+The wind and temperature are computed from ADS-B and Mode-S data using the pyModeS library.

-This tool was developed together with the following research paper.
-If you find it useful for your research, please consider citing:
+This tool was developed together with [a research paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205029) by Junzi Sun and his colleagues at TU Delft CNA/ATM research group.
+If you find it useful for your research, please consider citing it as:

 ```
 @article{sun2018mp,